servian/devops-bootcamp/README.md

 1. In your browser, navigate to `localhost:5580` & using the root credentials provided in the output, login to your gitlab environment and create a new admin user.

 2. Log back in as your newly created admin user amd set up a new project (Uncheck the "Initialize repository with a README" box)

-3. Add the gitlab-runner user to the docker & sudo group

 ![hosts](images/gitlab-project.png?raw=true)